tweedegolf/storage-abstraction/publish/Storage/README.md

 The Storage instance is only interested in the provider so it checks if the provider is valid and then passes the rest of the configuration on to the adapter constructor.
 It is the responsibility of the adapter to perform further checks on the configuration.
 I.e. if all mandatory values are available such as credentials or an endpoint.

 >[!NOTE]
-> Some adapters have two entries, for instance `Provider.BACKBLAZE` and `Provider.B2` both have value `b2` and use both `AdapterBackblazeB2`.
+> Some adapters have two entries, for instance the keys `Provider.BACKBLAZE` and `Provider.B2` both have value `b2` and use both `AdapterBackblazeB2`.

 >[!NOTE]
-> Although there are 15 members in the enum, there are only 9 adapters supporting 7 different cloud storage providers.
+> Although there are 16 keys in the enum, there are only 11 adapters supporting 7 different cloud storage providers.
 The providers Minio and Backblaze B2 have both a native API and support for the S3 API.

 ### Configuration object